hank-ai/darknet/README.md

     bootstrap-vcpkg.bat
     .\vcpkg.exe integrate install
     .\vcpkg.exe integrate powershell
-	.\vcpkg.exe install opencv[contrib,dnn,freetype,jpeg,openmp,png,webp,world]:x64-windows
-	.\vcpkg.exe install pthreads:x64-windows
+    .\vcpkg.exe install opencv[contrib,dnn,freetype,jpeg,openmp,png,webp,world]:x64-windows pthreads:x64-windows

-Be patient at this step.
-This will take a long time to run.
+Be patient at this last step as it should take a long time to run.
 It needs to download and build many things.
 Note there are many other optional modules you may want to add.
 Run `.\vcpkg.exe search opencv` to see the full list.

 Once the previous steps have finished successfully, you need to clone Darknet and build it.
-During this step we also need to tell CMake where OpenCV was built by vcpkg in the previous steps:
+During this step we also need to tell CMake where vcpkg is located so it can find OpenCV and other dependencies:

     cd c:\src
     git clone https://github.com/hank-ai/darknet.git